-The CARES Act and President Trump’s executive order provided several relief measures to help federal student loan borrowers cope during the coronavirus pandemic.
-For most borrowers, the three most meaningful student loan benefits include:
+The CARES Act and subsequent extensions have provided several relief measures to help federal student loan borrowers cope during the coronavirus pandemic.
+For most borrowers, the three most meaningful student loan benefits are:

-- Eligible borrowers don’t have to make payments on federal student loans until after Dec.
-31, 2020.
+- Eligible borrowers don’t have to make payments on federal student loans or defaulted FFEL Program loans through May 1, 2022.

-- Interest is temporarily suspended on eligible federal student loans until the end of the year.
+- Interest is temporarily suspended on eligible federal student loans and defaulted FFEL Program loans through May 1, 2022.

-- Collection efforts on defaulted federal student loans are temporarily on hold.
+- Collection efforts on defaulted federal student loans and defaulted FFEL Program loans are temporarily on hold.

 How to prepare for the end of federal student loan forbearance

 It’s smart to start taking steps now to prepare both financially and mentally for when your monthly student loan payments resume.
 Below are four ideas you may want to consider.